neo4j-labs/neodash/README.md

     }
 ```

-Or route requests to /auth_provider to the https port of the neo4j database.
+For basic deployments it might suffice to route requests to `/auth_provider` on the https port of the neo4j database.

 ## Extending NeoDash
 There are two categories of extensions to NeoDash you can build: